SoftUni-Internal/interactive-content/EN/05-Prototypes-and-Inheritance/01-Inheritance.md

 In JavaScript, **inheritance** can also be called **Delegation Behavior**.

-    - Because the functionality from one object is delegated to another one.
+- Because the functionality from one object is delegated to another one

 The inheritance in JavaScript is a type of **dependence**.